Searching for the best cheap email hosting?

 If using one of these hosts isn’t an option for you, keep reading for the dedicated cheap email hosts.
 Otherwise, you can use the button below to head to Bluehost.

 - Only service to offer free email hosting, but with some limits

 - Paid prices from $1/user/month for 5 GB storage

-Zoho Mail had to be first because it’s the only option on this list that offers free email hosting.
+Zoho Mail had to be first on our list of hosted email providers because it’s the only option on this list that offers free email hosting.
 Yes, there’s a forever-free plan that allows for up to five users with 5 GB of storage per user and a 25 MB attachment limit.

 Beyond the limits, the downside of the free email hosting plan is that it only allows for web access.
 That is, you’ll have to use Zoho Mail’s webmail client – you can’t use your own preferred client, like hooking it up to Gmail.

 Zoho Mail’s paid plans are also some of the most affordable on this list.
 For just $1/user/month, the Mail Lite plan gives you access to that same 5 GB/user limit but access to new features like: